hisaichi5518/dart-linting/README.md

-# dart-linting
+# linting

-linting is a framework for creating custom linters using the analyzer_plugin.
+linting is a framework for creating custom linter.

 ## Motivation

-Dart has a [linter](https://github.com/dart-lang/linter), but it is currently not able to use Custom Rules.
+Dart has a [linter](https://github.com/dart-lang/linter), but it is currently not able to create custom rules.

 https://github.com/dart-lang/linter/issues/697

-There are several ways to use Custom Rules, but each has its own disadvantages.
+There are several ways to create custom rules, but each has its own disadvantages.

 - Create your own linter command
-  - Easy to implement
+  - Easy to implement.
-  - Cannot check errors in the IDE
+  - Cannot check errors in the IDE.
 - Use the analyzer_plugin
-  - Errors can be displayed in the IDE
+  - Errors can be displayed in the IDE.
-  - Difficult to implement
+  - Difficult to implement and debug.
+  - To check errors in CI (ex, Github Action), need to create a command.

-linting is a framework to ease the implementation when creating a custom linter using analyzer_plugin.
+linting is a framework for solving these problems.

+## Getting Started

+The complete code can be found at [example](https://github.com/hisaichi5518/dart-linting/tree/main/example)

+## TODO

+- [ ] auto-fix command for CLI
+- [ ] auto-fix command for analyzer_plugin
+- [ ] linting create .